glynester/Hipster-Till/README.md

 The test suite will automatically run.

 # Running a webserver in UBUNTU
 If you try and run the website from a local file system you will get a "Cross origin request" error when you try and access the JSON file.
-This is because brower security is much tighter around JS methods associated with local files.
+This is because browser security is much tighter around JS methods associated with local files.
 To get round this, you need to run this website on a webserver.

 To open a webserver in UBUNTU do the following: